 Expression through the creation of arts and crafts can lead to increased brain activity.
 Corporate arts-based learning is an integrative approach and acts as a pathway to explore non-art topics such as leadership and management in business.
 The goal of arts-based learning is not to teach people to be artists but to create immersive learning experiences using artistic processes to help people gain new insights and perspectives about business challenges.

 Give your group the chance to gather inspiration from nature during a class in flower arranging.
 After observing basic design mechanics and floral principles in action, they can immerse themselves in nature’s bounty to create a one-of-a-kind piece for display.

 Create laughter, fun and a highly unique experience that will be remembered around the office for a long time to come, by giving your group the opportunity to network, practice and analyze their skills in communication, organization, critical thinking, and logic in a high-pressure scenario.
-Escape the Falls has a convenient downtown location and fun staff ready to give your group a challenging outlet for fun!
+Escape the Falls and Zero Escape Rooms have convenient downtown locations and fun staff ready to give your group a challenging outlet for fun.

 Yoga and Pilates

 For mind and body wellness, participating in a yoga or Pilates class can be an energizing boost to your group before and after the days’ meetings, or in between breakout sessions.
 Provide release, relief, and relaxation to rev up for the next important item on the agenda.

 Groups can scale new heights by using their wits and sheer strength at the Hi-Line Climbing Center.
 With skilled instructors to guide and give tips, a motivational day spent climbing is a sure-fire way to build momentum and keep the channels of communication open for conference attendees looking for more than just a walk around the park.